flutter/website/src/content/get-started/fwe/user-input.md

 > <i class="material-symbols" aria-hidden="true">menu_book</i> **Reference**:
 > The [widget catalog][] has an inventory of commonly used widgets in the [Material][] and [Cupertino][] libraries.

-Next, we'll cover a few of the Material widgets that cover common usecases for handling user input in your Flutter app.
+Next, we'll cover a few of the Material widgets that support common use cases for user input in your Flutter app.

 [pub.dev]: https://pub.dev
 [Layouts]: /get-started/fwe/layout